Five Large Dog Breeds For People That Like to Be Alone

 These big-boned mountain dogs have the heavy coat and the rugged appearance of a bear.
 These dogs can be any size, as long as it is big, and males weigh anywhere from 110 pounds and up.

-They are in that class of guard dogs that does not always listen.
+They are in that class of guard dogs that does his job but not always listen.
 That may be okay in a slacker Maltese, but in a 100+ pounder?
 The Caucasian Shepherd is well known as both a territorial and dog aggressive breed.

 The “Harry Potter” dog is big and has a terrific growl.
 They have traditionally been used as guard dogs because of their size (males often reach 150 pounds) and fierce appearance, but some dog fanciers complain that they are so over bred that they no longer get around normally.

 This is a guard dog, not a watch dog.
-They protect their family and are more likely to sneak up on a thief as alert him by barking.
+They are one of the best guard dogs for families, and as part of their job to protect their family they are more likely to sneak up on a thief than alert him by barking.
 They do not care for strangers so, even if your Neapolitan Mastiff is well socialized, he may end up biting just to protect his property.

 If you want a drooling guard to maintain your peace, this is the dog to own.